Friends student research Grant

 - Have successfully completed (with a passing grade or better) coursework in at least one upper division course related to their area of study

-If you are interested in applying, please submit the following materials by email to Friends Student Research Grant prior to March 17, 2017:
+If you are interested in applying, please submit the following materials by email to Friends Student Research Grant by 2018 deadline (TBD).

 - Completed FRG 2017 Application Form (PDF)